Penzle/Penzle.Self-Hosted/README.md

 The Self-Hosted edition of Penzle run on a server or computer that is owned and maintained by the user.
 This means that the you have complete control over the software and data, including customization, privacy, and security.

 ## Getting started
+As first step please download the repository, it is important to ensure that you have administrative permission on the download location.
+Please be sure to verify your access before proceeding with the download process.
 This repository contains a docker-compose file for the Penzle project, which consists of the following services:

 - **Email**: An SMTP service for testing and sending emails.
 - **SQL Server**: A free Microsoft SQL Server instance based on Linux.